chloesylvester/goodreads/README.md

 # goodreads

+*Placed my R code and man files within their own branches instead of being on the main branch.
+The only file within the main branch should be the README.md file*

 GoodreadsR is a package designed to help users analyze and visualize their reading habits.
 The goal of this package is to turn raw book data (from a .csv file) and turn it into useful information that can reflect a persons reading behavior.

 Installation instructions: